-Remaining Power High ← → Low Battery Indicator 17 $\rightarrow$ $\rightarrow$ $\rightarrow$ Indicator Color Cyan $\rightarrow$ Amber $\rightarrow$ Red $\rightarrow$ Red indicates battery power is low.
+Remaining Power High ← Low Battery Indicator 17 \rightarrow \rightarrow \rightarrow Û Indicator Color Cyan \rightarrow Amber \rightarrow Red \rightarrow Red indicates battery power is low.
 Charge the battery as soon as possible.
-Recording is not possible when must be indicated.
+Recording is not possible when is indicated.
 Charge the battery immediately.

 - The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about two days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
 A message telling you to configure time and date settings will appear the next time you turn on the camera after restoring power.
-When this happens, configure date and time settings (page 143). - See page 178 for information about battery life and memory capacity.
+When this happens, configure date and time settings (page 144). - See page 178 for information about battery life and memory capacity.